Tony Tarasco: Professional career

 Tarasco spent the remainder of his career as a part time player, often shuttling between the major and minor leagues.
 Tarasco and Jeter were teammates for a short time during the 1999 season.

 In June 2002, Tarasco's New York Mets teammate Mark Corey suffered a seizure after the two players smoked marijuana outside of Shea Stadium.
 Under Major League Baseball drug policy at the time, because both players were first-time offenders, they were not subject to discipline from the league.

 Coaching career

-Washington Nationals
+MLB (2006–2021)

-Tarasco began working for the Washington Nationals in or around 2005.
+Tarasco began working for the Washington Nationals in 2006.
 For a time, Tarasco was the minor league coordinator for the Nationals.
 On November 14, 2012, the Nationals announced that Tarasco would join their coaching staff in the 2013 season to coach first base and outfield.
 Tarasco served as first base coach for the Nationals through the 2015 season.
 On October 5, 2015, the entire Nationals coaching staff, including Tarasco, were fired after a disappointing 2015 season.

-New York Mets

-On December 30, 2020, Tarasco was hired to be the first base coach for the New York Mets replacing Tony DeFrancesco.
+On December 30, 2020, Tarasco was hired to be the first base coach for the New York Mets, replacing Tony DeFrancesco.

+High school and college (2022–present)

+From 2022 to 2023, Tarasco was varsity baseball coach for Great Oak High School in Temecula, California.
+On September 25, 2023, Tarasco became an assistant coach for San Diego State University under head coach Shaun Cole.